1. Preface

 Chart.
 4: Trends in RTGS, CHQS & DC Volumes since the launch of DC payments

-In May 2025, cheque volumes rose by 4.1 percent, whilst the values declined by 4.4 percent.
-Despite the increase in volumes, overall cheque usage has steadily declined since the introduction of KATS in 2015.
+In August 2025, cheque volumes and values rose by 1 percent and 64 percent respectively.
+Despite the increase in values, overall cheque usage has steadily declined since the introduction of KATS in 2015.
 The phase-out of private sector cheques on June 28, 2024, has further contributed to this trend, leaving only government and state-owned enterprise cheques in circulation.

 Cheque usage is expected to decrease further as electronic payment platforms continues to gain momentum such as REPS.
 This shift is evident in the growing adoption of Direct Credits, reinforcing the broader transition toward digital payments.